XOSDX/MACHINE_VISION_LAB_-OPENCV-/README.md

    pip install opencv-python numpy matplotlib scikit-image
    ```
 3. Run each experiment file:
-   Just copy paste the code on your system either locally through VSCode or use Colab.
+   Simply copy and paste the code into your system, either locally through VSCode or using Colab.
    or open the provided **Google Colab notebooks** for Labs 6–8.

 ---